 Before coming to Columbia, I taught at the University of California, San Diego, and before that at the University of Minnesota.
 Early in my career, I was primarily interested in philosophy of mathematics and general philosophy of science.
 During the late 1970s, I became very concerned with the philosophy of biology.
 That concern led me to investigate not only conceptual and methodological issues in biology, but also questions about the relations of biological research to society and politics.
 During the 1990s, my interests broadened further to embrace the role of scientific inquiry in democratic societies.
 Since coming to Columbia, that line of investigation has been further elaborated in relation to pragmatism (especially William James and John Dewey).
 Part of this work advances a program for naturalistic ethics (one I take to be Deweyan in spirit).
-I have also developed a program of research in philosophical themes in literature and music, focusing so far on Joyce and Wagner, and, in unpublished work, on Thomas Mann.
+I have also developed a program of research in philosophical themes in literature and music, focusing so far on Joyce and Wagner, and, in a recent book, on Thomas Mann and Mahler.

-My graduate teaching usually takes the form of directed studies, either with individuals or with small groups.
 Following Dewey, I believe in the need for a reconstruction of philosophy (so that it will not be a “sentimental indulgence for the few”), and I worry about the increasing narrowness and professionalization of academic philosophy.
 In working with graduate students, I hope to instill a capacity for clarity and rigor without sacrificing the sense of why philosophy matters.

-The Ethical Project (Harvard University Press, October 2011)
+The Ethical Project, Harvard University Press, 2011